 This article will give you illustrations of some common mistakes that many foreigners made during their company registration process in Indonesia.

 No matter how good you are in business and how excellent your knowledge in law, you have to understand that every country has its own nature and culture when dealing with business and legal matters.
-You may read the Indonesian Company Law No. 40 Year 2007 and try to meet every detail of it to establish your company in Indonesia, but still, you may get confused when you finally have to deal with the bureaucracy.
+You may read the Indonesian Company Law No. 40 the Year 2007 and try to meet every detail of it to establish your company in Indonesia, but still, you may get confused when you finally have to deal with the bureaucracy.

 There are so many documents and permits that you have to prepare to register your company and making all of them yourself will be daunting tasks.
 Don’t risk having your application refused or delayed because of your lack of information and understanding of Indonesian Company Law.